AidenStripes/rest-api-react/README.md

 # RestAPIfrontendReact

-to run the app use commands: yarn then yarn dev
+to run the app use commands: yarn (to install npm modules) then use: yarn dev